 During the 10yrs in which incorrect guidance was available on EHRC’s website, there can be little doubt that it was disseminated to, and by, thousands of organisations in all sectors.
 As a consequence, the policies and practices of countless organisations reflect the misguidance and are ultra vires, ie outside the law.

 Women are everywhere: in public spaces, in all institutions and in most organisations.
 Unlike a few short decades ago, the presence of women is now so commonplace and unquestioned, that many believe women have achieved parity.
 Is this really so?

 Undeniable gains for women and girls have been made but, in many instances, aspirations are truncated and ambitions stunted.
 Unfairness threads throughout the fabric of female lives.

-Sources for the following are in Reports and Research Papers.
+Sources for the following statistics are in Resources.

 There’s the inherent career-limiting bias of the ‘glass-ceiling’ and the ‘maternity career-penalty’, plus the fact that women working full-time are paid, on average, 14.1% less than men.
-There’s unfairness in the home: even when working full-time, even when earning more than their male partners, women still undertake the majority of housework and care of dependants.
+There’s unfairness in the home: even when working full-time, even when earning more than their male partners, women still undertake the majority of housework and caring for dependents.

 But women walk the ultimate corridors of civic power, so our women MPs lobby for change, don’t they?
 They do, of course, but their collective strength is limited: though females are almost 52% of the UK population, male MPs outnumber women MPs by 2:1.
-Unfairness also stalks the House of Commons: women MPs are not entitled to Maternity Leave.
-Nor do Parliament’s sitting hours fit well with the family responsibilities of many women MPs.
+And unfairness still stalks the House of Commons: although women Ministers were recently granted Maternity Leave, women MPs do not qualify.

-Progress has indeed been made but there is evidently a long way to go before equality between the sexes is achieved.
+Progress has indeed been made but there is without doubt a long way to go before equality between the sexes is achieved.

-While inequity for women and girls persists, the need for an organisation like AEA remains.
+While inequity for women and girls persists, the need for organisations like AEA remains.